 Authority: Chapter 765, Parts I – IV, ss.
 765.101 – 765.404, Florida Statutes (2015).

 Medicare is a federal health insurance program, not a needs-based program, for most elderly Americans (over the age of 65), people under 65 who qualify for disability income and persons who are suffering from end-stage renal disorders.
 It was first created in 1965 as part of the Social Security Act.
 For those 65 and older, they may receive Medicare if they are entitled to Social Security or railroad retirement benefits.
 If not entitled to Social Security, any individual who is a resident citizen or permanent resident alien of the United States who may be entitled to receive Part B Medicare coverage may purchase Part A coverage as well.
-Monthly premiums are charged for Part A and Part B coverages.
+If an individual paid Medicare taxes while working, they will not pay a Medicare Part A (Hospital Insurance) premium.
+Most people will charge a monthly premium for Part B Medicare (Medical Insurance).
 Once you reach the age of 65, you can start receiving Medicare benefits.

 Medicare Part A is hospital insurance and covers inpatient hospital stays, care in a skilled nursing facility, hospice care and some home health care.
 Medicare Part A only pays for a limited amount of skilled nursing care.
 For those who have Original Medicare (Part A and B), as long as the patient has been admitted to a hospital (as an “inpatient” and not under observational status) for at least 3 days, Medicare will pay for rehabilitation at skilled nursing care at 100% for up to 20 days.
-During day 21 to 100, Medicare will continue to pay, however, there is a co-pay of $157.50 per day (for 2015 – this changes on an annual basis).
+During day 21 to 100, Medicare will continue to pay, however, there is a co-pay of $200.00 per day (for 2023 – this changes on an annual basis).
 If the patient has supplemental insurance, this will usually take care of the co-pay.
-Once 100 days has passed, the patient must either privately pay for skilled nursing care (at the average cost of $8,346 per month), have long term care coverage that pays for the care, or qualify for Medicaid to pay for the care.
+Once 100 days has passed, the patient must either privately pay for skilled nursing care (at the average cost of $10,809 per month as of January, 2023), have long term care coverage that pays for the care, or qualify for Medicaid to pay for the care.

 If you have questions about the type of coverage you have, you can check your “red, white and blue” Medicare card, check the other insurance cards you have been given, check with your Medicare health or drug plan enrollment, or call Medicare at 1-800-MEDICARE (1-800-633-4227).